 - Strings received a major overhaul, making them collections of characters.

-Swift Playgrounds for iPad
+What is Swift Playgrounds for iPad?

 At WWDC '16, Apple announced the addition of Swift Playgrounds, an app that lets developers and beginning coders program using the Swift language on the iPad in a Playground environment that was pioneered on the Mac with Xcode 6.

 At WWDC '17, Apple announced two new versions of Swift Playgrounds.
-Swift Playgrounds 1.5 is available immediately and provides the ability to interface with Bluetooth-connected devices like drones, Sphero, and LEGO toys to bring real-world programming for students and developers.
+Swift Playgrounds 1.5 is available immediately and provides the ability to interface with Bluetooth-connected devices like drones, Sphero and LEGO toys to bring real-world programming for students and developers.

 Also announced at WWDC '17 was Swift Playgrounds 2.0.
 This new version was made available as a beta to developers at the conference and features integrated API documentation tools, Swift 4.0 and Swift 3.2 support, support for the iOS 11 SDK, and support for using Camera and Augmented Reality APIs.